arp242/testing.vim/README.markdown

 	Logf(msg, ...)
 Like Log, with with printf() support.
 	TestSyntax()      Test syntax highlighting.
 Usually you want to generate this with test-syntax.

-testing.vim is not a Vim plugin.
-Clone/download it and run the `tvim` script to launch it.
-You can put this directory in your `PATH`, or use `make` to install
-it:

-	$ make install                     # To /usr/local
-	$ PREFIX=~/.local make install     # Non-root install.

-The test of the documentation will assume `tvim` is in `PATH`.

-Run `tvim test path/to/file_test.vim` to run tests in that file, `tvim test path/to/dir` to run all test files in a directory, or `tvim test path/to/dir/...` to run al test files in a directory and all subdirectories.

 A test is considered to be "failed" when `v:errors` has any items that are not marked as informational (as done by `Log()`).
 Vim's `assert_*` functions write